turnerrainer/articles/Medium/Buerokratt-ADR-1.md

 Not to mention security - DSLs are very strict, which make it possible to use fully allow-list-based security and threat hunting rules.
 You can not do it by adding new custom code on a daily basis.

+## Call for action

+If any of this makes you curious, be it on a business or technical level, contact us via buerokratt@ria.ee or any of the team members directly and let's have a chat.

 ## Next - open development

 In our next article, we cover the concept of open development that we have already fully adopted.
-Everything we do can be seen from https://github.com/buerokratt - no private repos, hidden task management, etc.
+As a sneak peek - everything we do can be seen at https://github.com/buerokratt - no private repos, hidden task management, etc.